-Leprechaun (1993) with Warwick Davis in the title role was one of those word-of-mouth hits of the VHS era.
-It starred a young unknown Jennifer Aniston just before she went on to superstardom on tv’s Friends (1994-2004).
+Leprechaun (1993) was one of those word-of-mouth hits of the VHS era.
+It starred a young unknown Jennifer Aniston just before she went on to superstardom on tv’s Friends (1994-2004), along with Warwick Davis in the title role.
 Its’ success spawned a series of sequels with Leprechaun 2/One Wedding and Lots of Funerals (1994), Leprechaun 3 (1995), Leprechaun 4: Leprechaun in Space (1996), Leprechaun in the Hood (2000) and Leprechaun: Back 2 tha Hood (2003), all starring Warwick Davis.
 More recently, the series was revived as Leprechaun: Origins (2014) with 4’5” WWE wrestler Dylan ‘Hornswoggle’ Postl taking over the role from Davis.

 Leprechaun Returns was produced to celebrate the series’ 25th anniversary.
 It features a return visit to the same house where the original took place and a reappearance from Mark Holton who played the Ozzie in the original (and appears to have gone from a teenager to an old man in the interim).
 Both Jennifer Aniston and Warwick Davis were apparently approached to reprise their roles – she wanted too much money, while Davis stated that he had foresworn horror movies since becoming a parent.

 Leprechaun Returns was directed by Steven Kostanski, a makeup effects artist who has worked on Canadian-shot films such as The Divide (2011), Resident Evil: Retribution (2012), Silent Hill: Revelation (2012), Pacific Rim (2013) and Crimson Peak (2015).
-Kostanski made his directorial debuts as part of the Astron-6 collective with the Troma film Father’s Day (2011) and then went on to solo direct Manborg (2011), a low-budget gem that homaged the 1980s science-fiction film, followed by the Lovecraftian horror The Void (2016), as well as the W is for Wish segment of ABCs of Death 2 (2014).
+Kostanski made his directorial debut as part of the Astron-6 collective with the Troma film Father’s Day (2011) and then went on to solo direct Manborg (2011), a low-budget gem that homaged the 1980s science-fiction film, followed by the Lovecraftian horror The Void (2016), as well as the W is for Wish segment of ABCs of Death 2 (2014) and subsequent to this P.G.
+Psycho Goreman (2020), another 80s homage wherein kids befriend an intergalactic dark lord.
 There is the feeling that Kostanski has been hired here for his effects expertise and the hope that he would elevate the effects set-pieces.

 The Leprechaun films were a product of the post-A Nightmare on Elm Street series makeup effects driven VHS horror era.
 The surprise is that the series has legs that has carried it on as far as this, least of all given the almost universal agreement that none of the films were that good.
 Leprechaun Returns is no different really, although at least it rises to a level of averageness.